Blaster Master Zero 2

 - 100 % negative mentions

 Overall, players find the grinding aspect of the game to be a mixed experience.
-While some upgrades and exploration options reduce tedium, many report that boss battles and certain levels feel excessively tedious, particularly in the late game where backtracking and unclear mechanics can frustrate players.
-Despite these issues, some still enjoy the game, noting that exploration can be rewarding and less punishing than expected.
+While some upgrades and exploration elements reduce tedium, many reviewers note that boss battles and certain levels can feel excessively tedious, particularly in the late game where backtracking and unclear mechanics contribute to frustration.
+Despite these issues, some players still enjoy the game, highlighting that exploration can be rewarding and less punishing.

 “The final level (unlocked by doing 3 backtracking fetch quests) is slow and tedious, introduces many new and unexplained mystical powers, requires an obtuse mechanic for defeating the penultimate boss, and leans heavily on anime tropes.”